How Frontline Sales Managers Can Accelerate Growth & Revenue

 Frontline sales managers are leaders in their sales organization.
 They are typically skilled salespeople and are often promoted to a frontline sales manager thanks to their outstanding sales performance.

-That being said, being a frontline sales manager isn’t all about hitting quota quickly.
+That being said, being a frontline sales manager isn’t all about hitting sales quota quickly.
 They are also responsible for guiding, coaching, and monitoring the performance of the other sales reps on their team.

 Frontline sales managers give direction to their organization on everything from day-to-day sales tasks to big-picture strategy moves.
 They ensure that the team’s decisions and activities are in line with the organization’s goals.